dingguanglei/jdit/docs/source/Build your own trainer.rst

 at the end automatically.
 Actually, you don' need to do anything to apply learning rate decay.
 If you don't want to decay.
 Just set ``lr_decay = 1.`` or set a decay epoch larger than training epoch.
-I will show you how it works.
-If you want to implement something special strategies.
+I will show you how it works and you can implement something special strategies.

 .. code-block:: python